GenericMappingTools/gmt-release-testbot/README.md

 # Testbot for GMT releases

-A testbot to check the functionality of GMT packages from different sources.
+A testbot for checking the functionality of GMT packages from different sources.

 ## What does the testbot do?

-The testbot installs GMT packages from different sources (e.g. official installers, Homebrew, Macports, conda-forge) on different platforms, and runs some basic commands to check their functionality.
+The testbot installs GMT packages from different sources (e.g. official installers, Homebrew, Macports, conda-forge) on different platforms (macOS, Linux and Windows), and runs some basic commands to check their functionality.

 ## Test Status